JohnSnowLabs/johnsnowlabs/docs/_posts/HashamUlHaq/2023-04-23-summarizer_jsl_radiology_en.md

 ## Description

-This model is capable of summarizing radiology reports while preserving the important information
+This model is capable of summarizing radiology reports while preserving the important information such as imaging tests and findings.

 ## Predicted Entities